Shopify/storefront-api-learning-kit/README.md

 <details><summary>Creating a private app</summary>
 <p>

-To start using the Storefront API we'll be need to create a private app.
+To start using the Storefront API we'll need to create a private app.

 1. From your Shopify Admin, select Apps.
 2. Click Manage Private Apps towards the bottom of the Apps page.